ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - a owner can lend out one mutable reference
     - a owner can lend out multiple immutable references
     - can _not_ lend out a mutable reference and an immutable reference
+- dot operator is smart to convert to/from reference/pointer types: https://doc.rust-lang.org/nomicon/dot-operator.html
 - Dereference coersion - convert a type that implements `DeRef` into a reference when passed in as func param
     - e.g. `String` implements `DeRef` and `deref` method produces `&str` so a `&String` can be passed into a arg of type `&str`
     - multiple nested `DeRef` types be called, e.g. `Box<String>>` passed into arg taking `&str`